offmitch/patient-details/README.md

 Our team has developed a web application to support medical students studying hematology.
 The application simulates a database system that students will encounter in their future careers; allowing them to store, manage, and query patient information related to hematological conditions.
 By interacting with this system, students gain hands-on experience with patient data management and querying techniques commonly used in the healthcare industry.

+If you would like to see a demo version, please visit this URL: https://patient-details-1-84s7.onrender.com/

 ---

 ## 🚀 Features